 The Rare Books and Manuscripts Section has also produced a set of guidelines for loan of rare and unique materials for exhibition.
 A revised version of the "Guidelines for Borrowing and Lending Special Collections Materials for Exhibition" is currently in production.
-The current draft guidelines can be found at the following site: www.rbms.nd.edu /standards/borrowing_lending.shtml.
+The current guidelines can be found at www.ala.org/acrl (click on "Standards and Guidelines.")